-To integrate Amazon ECS and Amazon EC2 with your monitoring system, reach out to MetricFire.
+To integrate Amazon ECS and Amazon EC2 with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating Amazon ECS and Amazon EC2 and how that can support your monitoring system.

 Amazon Elastic Container Service (Amazon ECS) is a container management service that is fully managed, fast, and secure.
 It makes it easy for you to run, stop, and manage containers on a cluster.
 It should not be confused with Amazon EC2 that is used to manage the computing capacity and resources of the infrastructure used to store and run your containers.
 However, Amazon ECS and Amazon EC2 are often used together to manage your containers and the infrastructure they run on.

 Containers are used for packaging application code, configurations, and dependencies into a single object, ensuring quick, reliable, and consistent deployments, regardless of your software environment.
 AWS provides a range of tools to help you register, manage, and run your application containers.

 You can create task definitions that you use to run individual tasks or tasks within a service for each of your containers.
 AWS Fargate can run your tasks for you, or if you need more control, you can run your services or tasks on a cluster of Amazon EC2 instances.

 Amazon ECS launches and stops your container-based applications by using simple API calls.
 You can also retrieve your cluster's state from a centralized service that gives you access to many Amazon EC2 features.